 UNITED STATES CULTURES and INTERNATIONAL CULTURES

-- Select 3 credits of University-approved United States Cultures (US) and 3 credits of University-approved International Cultures (IL) (6) - Courses that are listed as both US or IL and GA, GH, or GS can count for both requirements (i.e., a course listed for both GA and IL will satisfy both Arts and International Cultures).
+• Select 3 credits of University-approved United States Cultures (US) and 3 credits of University-approved International Cultures (IL).
+This requirement can be satisfied in combination with other requirements.

-FIRST-YEAR SEMINAR
+FIRST-YEAR SEMINAR (0-3)